DeepRegNet/DeepReg/docs/source/introduction.rst

 learning.

-The current version is implemented as a `TensorFlow2`_-based framework, and contains implementations for unsupervised- and weaky-supervised algorithms with their combinations and variants.
+The current version is implemented as a `TensorFlow2`_-based framework, and contains implementations for unsupervised- and weakly-supervised algorithms with their combinations and variants.
 DeepReg has a practical focus on growing and diverse clinical applications, as seen in the provided examples - `DeepReg Demos`_.
-Read the `documentation and tutorials`_ for more details.

 `Get involved`_ and help make DeepReg better!